HealthBioscienceIDEAS/microscopy-novice/episodes/quality-control-and-manual-segmentation.md

 Therefore, they need to be exactly the same size as the nuclei image in order to assign a label to each pixel.

+Note that even though the segmentation and image have the same shape, they often won't have the same filesize when saved.
+This is due to segmentations containing many identical values (e.g. large parts of the image might be 0, for background) meaning they can often be compressed heavily without loss of information.
+Recall that we looked at compression in the [filetypes and metadata episode ](filetypes-and-metadata.md#compression).

 ### Bit depths

 ```python